Intestinal Permeability ASSESSMENT

 (Leaky Gut Testing)

-Intestinal Permeability Assessment is an effective and non-invasive assessment of small intestinal absorption and barrier function in the bowel.
-This test analyzes urine for the clearance of two non-metabolized sugars, lactulose and mannitol, identifying intestinal permeability (“leaky gut”) and malabsorption.
-Both malabsorption and increased intestinal permeability are associated with chronic gastrointestinal imbalances, as well as many systemic disorders.
+The Intestinal Permeability Test is a powerful and noninvasive assessment of small intestinal absorption and barrier function in the bowel.
+The small intestine functions as a digestive organ for nutrients as well as a powerful immune and mechanical barrier against excessive absorption of bacteria, food antigens, and other macromolecules.
+Both malabsorption and increased intestinal permeability (“leaky gut”) are associated with chronic gastrointestinal imbalances as well as many systemic disorders.

 Increased gut permeability has been observed in a range of disorders such as:

 - Inflammatory Bowel Disease (IBD)

 - Chronic dermatologic conditions

 - Increased risk of developing diabetes

 Studies have shown that the increased permeability observed in patients with ankylosing spondylitis, rheumatoid arthritis, and vasculitis may be an important factor in the pathogenesis of these disorders.

 Decreased permeability, on the other hand, appears as a fundamental cause of malabsorption, subsequent malnutrition, and failure to thrive.
 In certain disease states of the small intestine, such as gluten-sensitive enteropathy, permeability to large molecules may increase while permeability to small molecules decreases, a result of damage to the microvilli.
 As a result, nutrients become even less available to assist in the detoxification of antigens flooding the system.

 - Ingestion of allergenic foods or toxic chemicals